nikitavoloboev/data/macOS/apps/alfred/Awgo.md

 - using macOS console app is a lot nicer than using Alfred debugger
 	- you can access it by running `workflow:log` in a script filter
 	- where `workflow:` is a magic argument with a bunch of other dev related things you can run
+- you need to add unique UID to have Alfred learn from your usage